davidfraser/scientific-compsci-undergrad/scientific-training-in-undergrad-compsci.rst

 the combined practice of source code control and intelligently managed testing enable a software developer to engage in the process of software development scientifically.

+They are both largely practical skills that students should simply be expected to master and use as part of their practical work
+(in the same way that chemists and physicists are expected to keep lab records or do error analyses).

 Source Control
 ==============